 Zest Seoul

-It sits at number 2 on Asia’s 50 Best Bars and number 9 on the World’s 50 Best, the highest any Korean bar has climbed on that list, but if I am being honest, I went to other bars in Seoul that were way better.
+It sits at number 2 on Asia’s 50 Best Bars and number 9 on the World’s 50 Best, the highest any Korean bar has climbed on that list.
+But if I’m being honest, I went to other bars in Seoul that I enjoyed way more.

-It was good, but not spectacular enough to justify a spot on a list of the world’s 50 best bars.
-Then again, it could just be my taste, or maybe the seasonal menu at the time wasn’t for me.
-It’s definitely worth checking out if you have the time and can get a reservation.
+It was good, just not world’s-50-best good, in my opinion.
+Then again, maybe it’s my taste, or maybe the seasonal menu that night wasn’t for me.
+I’m a travel blogger, not a James Beard judge.
+It’s still worth checking out if you have the time and can land a reservation.

 Zest Seoul